Skip to main content

 The East Anglian Urologists (EAU) have traditionally met twice a year since 1985.

-In the past, meetings were always arranged in rotation by one of the training units whilst, each December, the meeting was held in Cambridge and was followed by a Christmas dinner.
-The structure of the meeting then changed, primarily to meet the demands of training and trainee assessments, and it was held over a 2-day period each December at Homerton College (pictured right).
+In the past, summer meetings were arranged in rotation by one of the training units whilst, each December, the meeting was held in Cambridge and was followed by a Christmas dinner.
+The structure of the meeting then changed, primarily to meet the demands of training and trainee assessments, and it reduced to an annual function, held over a 2-day period each December at Homerton College, Cambridge (pictured right).

 At the Annual Meeting, both days are given over to clinical and administrative issues.
 One session is reserved for Consultants only (and constitutes the Regional Advisory Committee) with the second day devoted entirely to invited speakers and the trainees' audit presentations for the Patrick Doyle Prize.